hackngit/mjpg-streamer/README.md

 ```
 sudo apt-get install cmake
 ```
-Then clone the mjpg streamer from <a href="https://github.com/jacksonliam/mjpg-streamer.git" title="jackson liam"></a> and create a folder for it, all within in the same command:
+3. Then clone the mjpg streamer from <a href="https://github.com/jacksonliam/mjpg-streamer.git" title="jackson liam"></a> and create a folder for it, all within in the same command:
 ```
 git clone https://github.com/jacksonliam/mjpg-streamer.git ~/mjpg streamer
 ```
-change the directory from home to the mjpg-streamer:
+4.Change the directory from home to the mjpg-streamer:
 ```
 cd mjpg-streamer
 ```
-Then into the mjpg-streamer-experimental:
+5. Then into the mjpg-streamer-experimental:
 ```
 cd mjpg-streamer-experimental
 ```